chami100/vault/README.md

 Trial Engine:
 * Transit - to try and experiment transit engine to replace kss engine in future

-Using vault proxy with ldap method to abstract applications
+Using vault proxy with [ldap](env/dev/vault-proxy_ldap.hcl) method to abstract applications, and with [AppRole](env/dev/vault-proxy_approle.hcl) method, using wrap tokens

 ## Migrate kssv keystore
 Script [migrate_kssv_keystore.sh](utils/migrate_kssv_keystore.sh) iterates over JCEKS keystore and put in Vault in kssv engine all read keys.